Optimal Targeting in Dynamic Systems: Targeting in Dynamic Systems

-Theorem \ref{theo:policy} implies that, to identify the optimal policy, it suffices to consider only policies that compare the direct effect $\tau(x,s)$ with a state-specific threshold.
-For example, if the dynamic system of interest is a queuing system, Theorem \ref{theo:policy} suggests that the optimal policy should apply a different threshold for treating patients at each queue length.
-This threshold represents the expected cumulative negative impact due to delays from treating an additional patient at that queue length under the optimal policy.
-Estimating this negative impact is challenging with a single offline dataset, as it must be evaluated under the unknown optimal policy.
-However, in Section \ref{subsec:OPE_algorithm}, we present a algorithm that searches over a grid of quantiles of $\htau(X,s)$ using off-policy evaluation methods, which allows for effective targeting using a single offline dataset.
+captures the downstream marginal impact of treatment through future changes in the system state.
+Under an optimal policy, $c_s=-C_{\pi^*}(s)$.
+In other words, $c_s$ is the state-specific dynamic shadow cost of assigning treatment in state $s$ at optimum.
+For example, in a queuing system, Theorem \ref{theo:policy} suggests that the optimal policy should apply a different treatment threshold at each queue length, and this threshold captures the expected cumulative impact on future outcomes from admitting one additional patient at that queue length under the optimal policy.

-We note that this conditional policy gradient approach strictly generalizes the standard CATE-based targeting rule in Definition \ref{defi:CATE_targeting}.
-In the classical setting, where the treatment does not affect the system's dynamics, the indirect effect $C_{\pi}(s)$ is always zero.
-Thus, the gradient of any policy $\pi$ is simply $\tau(x,s)$, in which case the maximum is always taken at the endpoints, with $\pi^*(x,s) = I(\tau(x,s) > 0)$.
+We note that our state-aware CADE thresholding approach strictly generalizes the standard direct targeting rule in Definition \ref{defi:CATE_targeting}.
+In the classical setting where the treatment does not affect the system's dynamics, the indirect effect $C_{\pi}(s)$ is always zero.\footnote{\ifjasa \spacingset{1} \fi This phenomenon, i.e., that the average direct effect of a treatment in a system with spillovers matches the average treatment effect in a system where spillovers are suppressed, has also been observed in many different models \citep[e.g.,][]{savje2021average,munro2025treatment}.} Thus, the optimal policy is simply to compare the CADE with zero, resulting in the direct targeting rule $\pi^*(x,s) = I(\tau(x,s) > 0)$.

-When $\tau(X,s)$ remains a continuous random variable for all fixed $s$, which ensures that the probability for two units having the same direct treatment effect is zero, the optimal policy reduces to a simple deterministic form.
-One sufficient condition for this to hold is that the covariate $X_i$ has a continuous component, and the mapping $\tau(x,\cdot)$ is also continuous in $x$.
-In settings where $x$ represents a rich set of features, such as electronic health records or a digital footprint, and where $\tau(x,\cdot)$ cannot be reduced to a linear combination of indicator functions in $x$, this assumption would be satisfied.